CW1224/Test-your-knowledge/README.md

 * The hover effect on the mobile app should be removed so that the background-color of the option would turn green or red depending on whether the answer is correct or not instead of turning yellow and then turning its corresponding color on the second click.
 * The background image of each question can be different.
 * The timer should not have a lag when the next question button is pressed.
 It should immediately be 10 istead of staying on the time it was before for a second before changing.
+* Changing the size of the background image on the mobile version would definitely reduce its loading time and increasing its performance levels.

 # 9. Acknowledgements